TOOLCloud

 ACTIVATING THE TIME CAPSULE

-Spend time with it
+Spend time with it in silence

 Imagine it as an instruction

-Take the instruction with you
+Take the instruction with you for a walk

-When the timer goes off
+When the timer goes off,

-Return on the same route
+return on the same route

-Find an object that relates to the instruction
+During the walk, find an object that relates to the instruction

 The time capsule is activated